 [Peter Paul Media] — Ban Ki-moon, the United Nations Secretary-General, arrived in Sudan Monday to get a firsthand look at the situation on the ground — just weeks after a joint U.N.-African Union [A.U.] peacekeeping force was approved.

-He said that U.N. member nations need to contribute more and push harder.
-Ban also expressed his personal attachment to the conflict, saying that the it has steadily been at the center of the UN agenda for restoring order to the region.
+He said U.N. member nations need to contribute more and push harder.
+Ban also expressed his personal attachment to the conflict, saying it has steadily been at the center of the U.N. agenda for restoring order to the region.

 Ban’s daughter began her career as a young officer in the U.N.’s Children’s Fund, UNICEF, in Sudan.
 In his speech, he called on the Sudanese people to improve the situation.

 “As your friend, always by your side.
 I urge you to do everything you can to advance our common cause — building a better Sudan and a better world for yourselves and for future generations,” he said at meeting of the U.N.
 Association in Khartoum.

 The peacekeeping force of 26,000 soldiers was approved on July 31.

 A.U. chairman Alpha Oumar Konare told the BBC in early August that all soldiers will come from the A.U. but Denmark, Indonesia and France have also pledged their support.